Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 If you wish to continue using these legacy attachment URLs from earlier product versions, you need to add a custom handler to your Xperience by Kentico project.
 See [`Migration.Tool.KXP.Extensions/README.MD`](/Migration.Tool.KXP.Extensions/README.MD) for instructions.

+## Automatic database patching

+Migration Tool has a database patching mechanism.

+It's applied at each tool run, prior to executing the migration commands.
+Therefore if you wish to only apply the patches, use `migrate` argument without any additional commands.

+Patches are applied in idempotent fashion, i.e. only if they haven't been applied before.